Estrogen-Rocks/estrogen-rocks.github.io/fem.md

 <details>
   <summary>Fashion - Click to Expand</summary>
-  Clothes are an essential part of a woman's wardrobe.
   Even though your body type may be different that most cis women, don't think that there aren't options for you.

   ### /fit/ Sticky.
   This is a bit outdated, but still very relevant.